 Shadell Permanand has been a trainer in culture, diversity and conflict resolution with the Certificate Program in Conflict Management at Conrad Grebel University College since 2005.
 Shadell currently resides in Chicago, Illinois, USA and works as a Diversity and Conflict Resolution Consultant for various clients in Canada.

-Rick Russell BA, LLB, CMed, Fellow at IAM has been working full time in the dispute resolution field for 22 years, first as the ombudsman to McMaster University in Hamilton, then as a commercial mediator.
+Rick Russell BA, LLB, CMed, Fellow at IAM has been working full time in the dispute resolution field for over 22 years, first as the ombudsman to McMaster University in Hamilton, then as a commercial mediator.
 In 1993, he co-founded Agree, a full service conflict management firm.

 Jason Spencer, (BA) is currently Mediation Program Coordinator at Community Justice Initiatives (CJI).
 Jason has completed the Certificate of Conflict Management and Mediation and has gone on to complete all the requirements for accreditation as a Family Mediator.
 Through living in community, Jason has discovered two common responses to conflict.
 Resilient people build consensus as they collaborate to solve the problem.